Intervention

 Tier 3

-In most schools, only an extremely small percentage of students will need Tier 3 behavior interventions.
-Typically, this may only be two students out of 100.
+In most schools, only a small percentage of students will need Tier 3 behavior interventions.
 Most of the time, Tier 1 and Tier 2 interventions will be enough.

-As is the case with RTI for academics, no two RTI behavioral programs will be exactly alike.
-School districts will ultimately need to create programs that work best for them.
-In addition, there are plenty of districts that choose to use RTI for academics while choosing not to use RTI for behavioral issues at all.
+As is the case with RTI for academics, no two RTI behavioral processes will be exactly alike.
+School districts will ultimately need to create frameworks that work best for them.
+In addition, there are plenty of districts that choose to use RTI for academics while choosing not to use RTI for behavior at all.

 This article was adapted from a blog post initially developed by the education technology company Classcraft, which was acquired by HMH in 2023.
 The views expressed in this article are those of the author and do not necessarily represent those of HMH.